wanghaisheng/responsive-landing-page-starter/content/blog/en/play-audio-voice-call-php-dr.md

 ---
 title: Play an Audio File Into a Voice Call With PHP
-description: Learn how to play an MP3 audio file into a voice call with PHP
+description: Create a more human sounding voice menus, or add quality hold music to voice calls by playing an audio file with Nexmo, PHP and this tutorial as your guide
 thumbnail: /content/blog/play-an-audio-file-into-a-voice-call-with-php/blog_php_audiofile_1200x600.png
 author: mheap
 published: true